Annual Percentage Rate (APR) in Mortgages

 * Annual adjustment cap: 2%

-Read More How much is a typical mortgage payment
+Read More What is a Reverse Mortgage?

 Assuming the CPI increases by 3% in the first year, the new interest rate would be: